GandhiCloudLab/websphere/01-more-installation/readme.md

 ### 5.1 Create Profile

-Run the below command to create a profile called `Profile01`
+Run the below command to create a profile called `Profile01`.
+This will be like the MoRE node mentioned in the past diagram.

 ```
 /opt/IBM/WebSphere/AppServer/bin/manageprofiles.sh -create \